 This grape salad uses seedless red grapes tossed in a rich cream cheese mixture.
 Also, brown sugar and pecans are sprinkled on top to add extra sweetness and texture.

-Serve this grape salad at your next summer picnics and potlucks.
+Serve this grape salad as a refreshing dessert at your next potlucks or summer picnics.
 Everyone cannot help but scoop out the last bit in the bowl.

 Whip up this creamy grape salad with pecans to bring to the next potluck.